lightning-pay – Command for sending a payment to a BOLT11 invoice¶

 When using lightning-cli, you may skip optional parameters by using null.
 Alternatively, use -k option to provide parameters by name.

 To protect user privacy, the payment algorithm performs some randomization.

 Route randomization means the payment algorithm does not always use the lowest-fee or shortest route.
 This prevents some highly-connected node from learning all of the user payments by reducing their fees below the network average.

 2: Shadow Route

-Shadow route means the payment algorithm will virtually extend the time delays along the route, making it appear to intermediate nodes that the route is longer than it actually is.
+Shadow route means the payment algorithm will virtually extend the route by adding delays and fees along it, making it appear to intermediate nodes that the route is longer than it actually is.
 This prevents intermediate nodes from reliably guessing their distance from the payee.

 Route randomization will never exceed maxfeepercent of the payment.
 Route randomization and shadow routing will not take routes that would exceed maxdelay.

 On success, this returns the payment_preimage which hashes to the payment_hash to prove that the payment was successful.
 It will also return, a getroute_tries and a sendpay_tries statistics for the number of times it internally called getroute and sendpay.